Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Methodology

+In this section, we present \OurModel, as illustrated in Fig.~\ref{fig:framework}.
+Our framework is motivated by the allomorphic nature between generation and restoration, where the SR flow can be viewed as a localized, condition-constrained counterpart of the generative flow.
+We first identify the optimal embedding timestep via SNR analysis to integrate LR representations into the pre-trained generative flow (Sec.~\ref{sec:snr}).
+To mitigate the trajectory deviation, we introduce a Flow-Anchored Trajectory Consistency (FATC) to regularize the velocity field of the underlying probability flow (Sec.~\ref{sec:fatc}).
+Furthermore, we propose Allomorphic Trajectory Matching (ATM) to align the local SR flow with the global generative flow, thereby enabling efficient one-step SR while preserving the generative prior (Sec.~\ref{sec:atm}).

-\subsubsection{SNR-Guided Trajectory Initialization}
+\subsection{SNR-Guided Trajectory Initialization}

-In standard paradigm of image generation, a continuous trajectory transports a noise sample $\epsilon$ to a HR image latent $\mathbf{z}_H$.
-In the context of Real-SR, however, the LR image latent $\mathbf{z}_L$ represents a deterministically degraded state rather than pure noise.
-Directly substituting the initial noise with $\mathbf{z}_L$ would induce a severe distributional shift, destroying the pre-trained generative priors.
-To reconcile this, we conceptualize $\mathbf{z}_L$ as an intermediate state composed of the underlying HR latent $\mathbf{z}_H$ and a complex degradation residual $\Delta \mathbf{z} = \mathbf{z}_L - \mathbf{z}_H$.
-Consequently, to seamlessly inject $\mathbf{z}_L$ into the generative trajectory, we must identify an optimal embedding timestep where the theoretical noise level of the pre-trained trajectory perfectly aligns with the degradation severity of $\mathbf{z}_L$.
+In standard image generation, a continuous-time trajectory transports a noise sample $\bm{\epsilon}$ to the HR latent $\bm{z}_H$.
+In contrast, the LR latent $\bm{z}_L$, as a degraded state of $\bm{z}_H$, exhibits a substantial distribution shift from the Gaussian prior.
+Directly replacing the initial noise with $\bm{z}_L$ may disrupt the pre-trained generative prior.
+To reconcile this, we interpret $\bm{z}_L$ as an intermediate state composed of the HR latent $\bm{z}_H$ and the degradation residual $\Delta \bm{z} = \bm{z}_L - \bm{z}_H$.
+This motivates identifying an optimal embedding timestep where the theoretical noise level of the pre-trained trajectory best matches the degradation severity of $\bm{z}_L$.

-Inspired by recent advances \cite{wu2025omgsr}, we adopt the Signal-to-Noise Ratio (SNR) as a metric to evaluate latent similarity, as it naturally connects the physical degradation of the image to the decreasing noise schedule of the generative trajectory.
-Given a dataset of $N$ paired LR-HR latents $\{(\mathbf{z}_L^{(i)}, \mathbf{z}_H^{(i)})\}_{i=1}^N$ encoded by a fixed pre-trained VAE encoder, we formulate the degraded SNR as the ratio of the signal variance to the residual variance.
-The global optimal embedding timestep is then determined by searching over the schedule $t \in \{1, \dots, T\}$ to minimize the discrepancy between the theoretical trajectory SNR and the degraded dataset SNR:
+Following recent advances~\cite{wu2025omgsr}, we adopt the Signal-to-Noise Ratio (SNR) as a metric to evaluate latent similarity, as it naturally connects the physical degradation of the image to the decreasing noise schedule of the generative trajectory.
+Given a dataset of $N$ paired LR-HR latents $\{(\bm{z}_L^{(i)}, \bm{z}_H^{(i)})\}_{i=1}^N$ encoded by the fixed pre-trained VAE encoder, we formulate the degraded SNR as the ratio of the signal variance to the residual variance.
+The optimal embedding timestep is then determined by searching over the schedule $t \in \{1, \dots, T\}$ to minimize the discrepancy between the theoretical trajectory SNR and the degraded SNR: